Reviewed by Dr. Linda Simon MVB MRCVS.

 Inform your vet immediately if you witness such signs, and follow his directives.

 For example, trazodone for dogs may worsen various heart complications, like arrhythmias.
 As a result, you may want to ascertain that your dog is safe to use trazodone before administering it.
-Similarly, talk to your vet about any other treatments, supplements, or therapies that your dog currently has since trazodone may react and cause complications for dogs while taking certain medicine including MAOIs.
+Similarly, talk to your vet about any other treatments, supplements, or therapies that your dog currently has since trazodone may react and cause complications for dogs while taking other medications including monoamine oxidase inhibitors (MAOIs).

 Also, discuss any of your dog’s underlying conditions with your vet to ensure that it’s fit health-wise to take the medication.
 For instance, trazodone isn’t recommended for dogs suffering from epilepsy or seizures.